ClemaX/rainfall/level3/solution.md

 In our case, the executable is affected by the second bug.
 We can write to a location provided by an argument using the %n specifier.

-The %n modifiers writes the length of the preciding formatted input.
-So if we want to write 0x40 to memory location 0x804988c, we need to put the address at the start of our buffer, pop 3 arguments off the stack using the %p specifier, and pad the input to reach 40-bytes before placing %n specifier.
+The %n modifiers writes the length of the preceding formatted input.
+So if we want to write 0x40 to memory location 0x804988c, we need to put the address at the start of our buffer, pop 3 arguments off the stack using the %p specifier, and pad the input to reach 40-bytes before placing the %n specifier.

 ```sh
 ADDRESS="804988c"